 Tip: I allowed Nathan to go where he wanted but assigned him a time limit by which he should be home and the distance till which he could go.
 In case he wanted to visit a place a bit far, I would go with him but sit outside or in a nearby café.
 There’s always a way to keep things under the radar!

 - Best family vacations before college

 Another thing that annoys parents when traveling with kids is their incessant request for souvenirs.
 Unfortunately, most of us are usually on a budget when traveling, and we are not always in a position to allocate a considerable portion of that to our souvenirs.

 In this case, the best to do is to hand them over a specific amount of money that they can spend throughout the trip.
 This way, they will feel empowered to spend their money themselves, inherit a sense of responsibility when it comes to spending money, and purchase the souvenir they feel is important.

-Places to visit For family vacation with teenage kids
+Places to visit For a family vacation with teenage kids

 A successful family vacation with teens is where everyone engages themselves in activities that keep them in the best of moods.
 Teens are always enthusiastic when it comes to traveling so, it’s important to choose destinations and activities as per their liking.